karanjas39/opentalks-backend/README.md

 # Opentalks-backend

-Welcome to the backend repository of OpenTalks.moto, a forum website designed to connect and engage university students.
+Welcome to the backend repository of OpenTalks, a forum website designed to connect and engage university students.

 ## Description